Tutorial: Deploy Azure Bastion by using specified settings

 - Remove the public IP address from a virtual machine.

 A virtual machine in the virtual network.
 This VM isn't a part of the Bastion configuration and doesn't become a bastion host.
 You connect to this VM later in this tutorial via Bastion.
-If you don't have a VM, create one using Quickstart: Create a VM.
+If you don't have a VM, create one by using Quickstart: Create a Windows VM or Quickstart: Create a Linux VM.

 Required VM roles:

-- Reader role on the NIC with private IP of the virtual machine.
+- Reader role on the network adapter (NIC) with the private IP of the virtual machine

 Required inbound ports:

 The use of Azure Bastion with Azure Private DNS zones is supported.
 However, there are restrictions.
 For more information, see the Azure Bastion FAQ.